The-Marcy-Lab-School/F2020-curriculum/se-unit-6/lesson-1-intro_to_async/README.md

 ## Essential Questions:

 - What is asynchronous programming and why is it important?
 - What are HTTP Requests?
+- What is XHR (XMLHttpRequest)?
 - What are promises?
 - How can the Fetch API used to make HTTP Requests?
+- What is the new Async/Await syntax?
+- What syntax should we use a modern JavaScript developers?

 ## Learning Assignments: